lipikakalson/WGS-Preprocessing/scripts/READme.md

 **5. Merge BAMs** <br>
 For all the files in directory, not single sample. <br>
 Part1 - wrote the number of splitted files there are for one sample in *lane.txt file.
-Also, grepped @RG for the all the splitted bams in *RG.txt <brr>
+Also, grepped @RG for the all the splitted bams in *RG.txt, just to cross check. <brr>
 Part2 - used the *lane.txt file, to merge the bam and -r is used to tag the reads with @RG
 ```
 ##part1